-In most cases you don’t treat flea bites on humans, but there are some things you should be aware of.
-It’s possible to develop an allergy after a flea bite, or get infections where the flea has bitten.
+In most cases you don’t need to treat flea bites on humans, but there are some symptoms you should be aware of.
+It’s possible to develop flea bite symptoms because of allergic reactions, or get infections where the flea has bitten.
 Infection occurs when you scratch in and around the affected area.
 There is a lot of bacteria hiding under the fingernails, which goes directly into the open wound.
-So no scratching, although it can be difficult not to.
+So no scratching, no matter how much it itches.

 As a rule, fleas bite people around the ankles or at least in the lower parts of the legs.
 Flea bites on humans can also be seen on the arms, after you have held your pet.
 The reason why the bugs attack the legs is that they live in carpets and whatever else is close to the floor.
 Fleas have absolutely no problems getting to you as they can easily jump over half a meter.
 See what their bites look like.